 Easy Ways to Earn PM PDUs

-Whether you are looking to earn Education PDUs or Giving Back PDUs, plenty of easy free or paid options can get you closer to renewing your certification successfully.
+Whether you’re looking to earn Education PDUs or Giving Back PDUs, there are plenty of easy free and paid options that can get you closer to successfully renewing your certification.
+One of my favorites is attending my local PMI Chapter monthly meetings.

 Easy ways to earn Education PDUs